deep-coalescence/sixteen/README.md

 (DBA `table_fifth`)

+> This is a research fork of the original library

 Experimental library for quick quintet tallying, useful when you have a lot of quintets that somehow you don't want to count yourself.

 ## Usage